PepsiCo's Indra Nooyi latest high-profile female CEO to exit

 Nooyi, who was born in India, is a rarity on Wall Street as a woman and a minority leading a Fortune 500 company.
 She oversaw PepsiCo during a turbulent time in the industry that has forced food giants including Coca-Cola Co., Campbell Soup Co. and Oreo maker Mondelez International Inc. to adapt to changing tastes.
 All those companies changed CEOs in roughly the last year.

-At PepsiCo, Nooyi stressed the company's move toward "good for you" options, such as Baked Lay's potato chips and Naked juices made of fruits and vegetables.
+At PepsiCo Inc., Nooyi stressed the company's move toward "good for you" options that people don't feel as guilty eating, such as Baked Lay's potato chips and Naked juices made of fruits and vegetables.
+The company has not abandoned sugary sodas or more indulgent snacks.

 Nooyi, 62, has been with PepsiCo Inc. for 24 years and held the top job for 12.

-Ramon Laguarta, who has been with the company for more than two decades, will take over as chief executive in October, the company said Monday.
+Another PepsiCo veteran, Ramon Laguarta, will take over as chief executive in October, the company said Monday.
 Nooyi will remain as chairwoman until early next year.

-The industry has been undergoing major changes through acquisitions, spinoffs and mergers as big companies look for ways to drive up slumping revenues.
+The packaged food industry has been undergoing major changes through acquisitions, spinoffs and mergers as big companies look for ways to revive slumping revenues.

-Nooyi took over as chief executive of PepsiCo in October 2006.
-In recent years, she resisted call by an activist investor to spin off PepsiCo's beverage business, which has struggled in North America, from its better-performing Frito-Lay snacks business.
-Among PepsiCo's brands are Mountain Dew, Tropicana, Gatorade and Quaker Oats.
+Nooyi, who took over as chief executive of PepsiCo in 2006, has resisted calls by an activist investor to spin off the company's beverage business, which has struggled in North America, from its better-performing Frito-Lay snacks business.
+Some of PepsiCo's other brands include Mountain Dew, Tropicana, Gatorade and Quaker Oats.

-Nooyi hands the reins to the 54-year-old Laguarta, who has held a variety of positions in his 22 years at PepsiCo, which is based in Purchase, New York.
+Nooyi hands the reins to the 54-year-old Laguarta, who has held a variety of positions in his 22 years at PepsiCo over more than two decades.
 He currently serves as president, overseeing global operations, corporate strategy, public policy and government affairs.
 He previously served as CEO of the Europe Sub-Saharan Africa region.

 Laguarta will be the sixth CEO in PepsiCo's history, with all of them coming from within the company.